 IDN products generally require reformulation to satisfy the strict regulatory requirements of each Asian market.
 While each product's concept and positioning are generally the same, regulatory differences between U.S. and Asian markets result in some product ingredient differences.
-See "Risk Factors--Government Regulation of Products and Marketing."
-In addition, Asian preferences and regulations favor tablets instead of gel caps, which are typically used in the U.S.

-The following is a brief description of each of the IDN product lines:
+In addition, Asian preferences and regulations favor tablets instead of gel caps, which are typically used in the U.S. The following is a brief description of each of the IDN product lines:

 NUTRITIONAL SUPPLEMENTS.
 LifePak, the core IDN nutritional supplement, is designed to provide an optimum mix of nutrients including vitamins, minerals, antioxidants and phytonutrients (natural chemical extracts from plants).
-The introduction of LifePak in Japan in October 1995 resulted in a significant increase in revenue and currently represents approximately 17% of the Company's revenue in Japan.
-LifePak was launched in Taiwan in October of 1996.
+The introduction of LifePak in Japan in October 1995 resulted in a significant increase in revenue and currently represents 20% of the Company's sales in Japan.
+LifePak is scheduled for launch in Taiwan in the fall of 1996.